-Appraisal Assumptions Details

-QRA and Risk allowance 0

-Real Growth 0

-Discounting 3.5% - based on Green Book recommendation

-Sensitivity Tests N/A

-Additionality 100%.

-Total net floor area of 3,775 m2 (40,645 sq. ft.) of Grade A Floor Space.

-At this stage it is impossible to determine suitable estimates Leakage, Displacement and Substitution to input into the 'Additionality Equation'.
-The strategy is to bring a major employer to the site from outside the region and therefore the working assumption is that additionality is 100% of space created.
-This is an ambitious target based on the notion of bringing a new employer to the area.
-The University would consider a local tenant but only if their other option was to leave the region.
-Additionality will be tested through the tenant selection criteria in place to ensure that tenants bring mutual benefit to the project and the site.
-Additionality will monitored through KPI reporting to the KG Board.
-A simple sensitivity to GVA based on a 10% reduction in additionality would be to reduce the GVA by
+Appraisal Assumptions Details QRA and Risk allowance 0 Real Growth 0 Discounting 3.5% - based on Green Book recommendation Sensitivity Tests Even after allowing for a 24% increase to development and construction costs, the project still produces a Benefit Cost Ratio of xx, which is very high.
+Additionality Guidance provided by the Government (Department for Business Innovation and Skills) has been used in the assessment of additionality; the assessment considered deadweight, displacement, leakage, substitution and the application of appropriate multipliers.
+The assessment of the project assumes gross benefits of £xx.
+Additionality will also be tested through the tenant selection criteria in place to ensure that tenants bring mutual benefit to the project and the site and through Administrative costs of regulation KPI reporting to the KG Board.
+Appraisal period 10 years Distributional weights N/A - Until the tenant and business brought to site is known, the impact on individual wealth and its distribution cannot be determined.

-£78,000

-Administrative costs of regulation 0

-Appraisal period 50 years

-Distributional weights N/A - Until the tenant and business brought to site is known, the impact on individual wealth and its distribution cannot be determined.
 It is assumed that there will be a mix of income distribution to reflect the different roles the employment opportunity might bring.
 Employment Assuming an employment density of 12m 2 per FTE, this would create in the region of 300 jobs by 2022 and assuming occupation of the building upon completion.
 This a conservative estimate of the number of jobs created based on current occupation density but is the standard measure used in our business case to ensure a minimum level of occupation.

-External impacts of development Based on the draft business case and jobs created, the total annual GVA of this project is in excess of £1.4m pa excluding the economic impact of job creation The land will receive no commercial value uplift as there are covenants on the land limiting its use for education related purposes and limited disposal opportunities for alternate use.
-The GVA has been calculated as: Income from Site - £900,000pa Running Costs for Site - £238,000 pa Net - £662,000 GVA = Cash Inflow to University + National Impact (a proxy used is University Inflow x 1.18) = $(662,000) + (662,000 \times 1.18) = £1,443,160$ GDP N/A House price index N/A Indirect taxation correction factor N/A Inflation 2% Land value uplift N/A The land will receive no commercial value uplift as there are covenants on the land limiting its use for education related purposes and limited disposal opportunities for alternate use.
+External impacts of development GDP N/A House price index N/A Indirect taxation correction factor N/A Inflation 2% Land value uplift N/A The land will receive no commercial value uplift as there are covenants on the land limiting its use for education related purposes and limited disposal opportunities for alternate use.
 Learning rates N/A Optimism bias N/A The University of Essex has made every possible attempt to mitigate funding risk to this stage of the project.
 The architects, ADP, have been given a tight brief which focuses on functionality; efficiency of space usage and buildability to ensure the design is affordable while being sympathetic to the land constraints.
 The design has been through the KGL Board who has provided their commercial expertise to the plans to validate the design.
-The design has been

-costed by a quantity surveyor, Castons (attached in section 5.3), to ensure correct budgetary provision is made.

-Demand risk has been mitigated by taking reports from two commercial agencies to test the need for this type of building in the market.
+The design has been costed by a quantity surveyor, Castons (attached in section 5.3), to ensure correct budgetary provision is made.
+Developed with the state of the test by testing a second Demand risk has been mitigated by taking reports from two commercial agencies to test the need for this type of building in the market.
 A national commercial agent will be appointed to market the offer - this consists of more than just a building but includes the intellectual capital that being on a University site brings, access to research and access to a graduate student workforce.

-Planning applications N/A

-Present value year 2019/20

-Private sector cost of capital N/A

-Rebound effects N/A

-Regulatory transition costs N/A
+Construction costs would increase by £xxm if we were to assume an optimism bias of 24%.
+Planning applications N/A Present value year 2019/20 Private sector cost of capital N/A Rebound effects N/A Regulatory transition costs N/A